Lloyd Worrall branches are open. Read our update Our update

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-You have the right to withdraw consent at any time by emailing firstname.lastname@example.org with your account number, or, you can register on the Buildbase website, link your trade account then manage your preferences at any time.
+You have the right to withdraw consent at any time by emailing firstname.lastname@example.org with your account number and trading title.

 We have set out below, in a table format, a description of the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.